Updated on the 17th of September 2020

 SH: I’d say there are just three things business owners need to remember about handling a misconduct issue.
 And they are: Process.
 Process.
 Process.

 Even where you have a valid reason to dismiss an employee, it’s critically important to follow due process.
 This means you must take all reasonable steps to investigate the matter or concerns, explain the allegations to the employee, and give them an opportunity to respond.
-You must consider the employee’s explanation when considering disciplinary action or dismissal.
+You must consider the employee’s explanation when considering to dismiss or take disciplinary action for employee misconduct.

 Procedural fairness is fundamental to how the Fair Work Commission decides on unfair dismissal cases.
 So, should an unfair dismissal claim arise after you dismiss an employee for misconduct, then you need to be able to substantiate every step you made to reach the decision.
 It’s at times like these that the value of having an HR expert to hand is abundantly clear to see.